Managing trauma

 By creatively expressing emotions, people can process complex experiences and emotions more effectively.

-4. Social Support
+5. Social Support

-Establishing a strong support network is vital for anyone facing trauma.
+Establishing a strong support network is valuable for anyone facing trauma.
 Connecting with friends, family, or support groups can validate feelings and foster a sense of belonging.
 A healing journey can become lighter just by sharing experiences with those who understand you.

-5. Professional Help
+6. Professional Help

 Building a Personal Coping Toolkit